CathRB/crb-final-project/README.md

 ## My Garden

 This section is reserved to registered user.
 In this section you have access to your plant library stored in MongoDB.
 Displayed on screen you can see picture, general information and recommended care.
 You also have the option to add you own data about the plant (ex: location in the house, sun exposition, fertilizer name, comments, etc.).
-In this personnal care section you can also set the watering and fertilizing frequency as well as the last date those task were done.
+In this personal care section you can also set the watering and fertilizing frequency as well as the last date those tasks were done.
 This set up the reminder icon on the top of the thumbnail that alert you when a task is due.

 <img src="./client/src/assets/myGarden1.png" width="200" height="auto">
 <img src="./client/src/assets/myGarden2.png" width="200" height="auto">